-Construction in the main parking lot in Wasagaming is nearing completion.
+Construction in the main parking lot in Wasagaming was completed in June of 2019.
 There are 275 delineated parking spots available and visitors can safely head to the beach or townsite on paved sidewalks equipped with way finding signs and a new information node.

 Of special interest are three electric vehicle charging stations, two Tesla chargers and one universal charger.
 For visitors who own electric cars, you can now charge your car in the park!

-Paving will be done in the following areas: the small parking lot by the Visitor Centre, the Ominnik Marsh trailhead, and the emergency access road into the Clear Lake Cabin Area.
+Paving will be completed in the spring of 2020 in the following areas: the parking lot beside the Visitor Centre, the Ominnik Marsh trailhead, and the emergency access road into the Clear Lake Cabin Area.
 This road is not designed for day to day use, as such it will be closed with removable bollards.

 Highway 19 Rehabilitation Project: This project will help to improve the safety and reliability of road infrastructure, improve ditches and drainage, and to offer safe vehicle access through the East Gate and eastern corridor of the park on Highway 19.
 As necessary, the road will be re-graded/widened and culverts added or replaced.
-Work began in the fall of 2018 and is scheduled to begin again in the fall of 2019.
+Work has been ongoing this fall and will wrap up by the end of December.

 For up-to-date information on road closure, construction delays and infrastructure work, please visit us at: Important Bulletins